hphelion/documentation/hz.gettingstarted.md

 4. Enter the number of instances you want to create under "Instance Count."

-5. Select the "Instance Boot Source" source from the drop-down menu, enter information (if the interface prompts) for the source, and click "Launch".
+5. Select the "Instance Boot Source" source from the drop-down menu.
+To select an HP Cloud default image, select "Boot from Image" from the drop-down.
+If you created a snapshot image, select "Boot from snapshot."
+Enter information (if the interface prompts) for the source.

 6. Click the "Select Image" drop down under "Image Name."
-Select one of the default images HP Cloud provides or an image you created (as discussed [above](#Instance).
+Select one of the default images HP Cloud provides or an image you created (as discussed [above](#Instance) and click "Launch."

 7. Click the "Networking" tab in the upper navigation of  "Launch Instance" and drag and drop the network from which you want to launch the instance from the "Available Networks" box to the "Selected Networks" box or click the (+) next to the desired network to select it.